0x1uke/0x1uke.github.io/_posts/2025-05-27-HTBBusinessCTF2025BlockchainSpectralChallenge.md

 $ export RPC=http://94.237.58.121:34807
 ```

-Using Paradigm's [Foundry](https://github.com/foundry-rs) tool suite's `forge` tool, `Exploit.sol` is compiled and deployed to the challenge's blockchain:
+Using Paradigm's [Foundry](https://github.com/foundry-rs) suite's `forge` tool, `Exploit.sol` is compiled and deployed to the challenge's blockchain:

 ```bash
 # In the unzipped challenge directory, place Exploit.sol in ./src directory.